damsithCalcey/internal-time-logging/README.md

 - **Defence-in-depth at the DB.** Composite FK `(project_id, task_id)` ([D0-03](docs/decisions.md#d0-03--b3-composite-fk-for-taskproject-consistency)) and a `timer_sessions.status` discriminator ([D0-10](docs/decisions.md#d0-10--b10-timer_sessions-status-column-accepted)) both prevent classes of bugs that service-only checks would have missed.
 - **Cross-slice rules made executable.** A ≈60-line local ESLint plugin ([D0-13](docs/decisions.md#d0-13--eslint-cross-slice-enforcement-via-local-plugin)) turns the dev plan's import rules into CI failures instead of code-review folklore.
 - **Pure utilities tested without a harness.** The approvals state machine ([D5-01](docs/decisions.md#d5-01--pure-state-machine-in-sharedstate-machinets)) is a pure function with no DB imports — full transition matrix unit-tested without mocks.
+- **Hardening pass after the slices stabilised.** Once Stage 6 landed, a focused pass added typed `*Repo` interfaces + a `no-drizzle-in-features` lint rule ([DH-01](docs/decisions.md#dh-01--typed-repository-bindings--no-drizzle-in-features-lint-rule)) — turning the convention that had drifted in `6c9aee1` into a CI failure — and pulled within-row state-machine and invariants into `domain/` entities ([DH-02](docs/decisions.md#dh-02--timeentry-domain-entity-folds-d5-03-amendment-logic-into-one-place) for `TimeEntry`, [DH-03](docs/decisions.md#dh-03--user-domain-entity-folds-activeinactive-and-self-as-manager-invariants) for `User`).
+The patterns to extract were obvious by then; doing this earlier would have been speculation.

 ### Where it slipped